Meadow Wind Health Care Center in Massillon, OH

 Cons

-• pro They describe the staff as hostile when questions were asked.
+• pro They described the staff as hostile when questions were asked and noted inconsistent staffing with many agency nurses.

 Review